 Using Income Share Agreements to Pay for School

 An income share agreement (ISA) is a type of college financing in which you repay the funds you receive using a fixed percentage of your future income.
-While ISAs can be useful for some students who lack other funding options, it’s important to fully understand how these agreements work, since you can potentially end up owing a lot more than you borrow.
+While ISAs can be useful for some students who lack other funding options, it’s important to fully understand how these agreements work, since you can potentially end up owing significantly more than you borrow.

 Read on for a closer look at income share agreements, including their pros and cons, who might consider them, and how they compare to other types of college financing.